-where $a$ is a classical symbol in $\theta$ which is compactly supported near $U = V = \lambda + i \sigma = 0$ and vanishes to infinite order at $\sigma = 0$.
+where (by Lemma \ref{ORDERLEM}) $a$ is a classical symbol of order 1 in $\theta$ which is compactly supported near $U = V = \lambda + i \sigma = 0$ and vanishes to infinite order at $\sigma = 0$.
 We now use \eqref{UPSHOT} as a new starting point to prove Lemma \ref{MLEM}.
-We restate the result as,